tarwn/lessthandot-hugo/blogs/content/posts/2010-09-01-dealing-with-the-multi-part-identifier-d.md

 JOIN tempdb.dbo.BlaTest2 a on b.id =a.id
 ```

-The important thing to remember is that you have to use the alias in the table that you are not updating, to be safe just use the alias all over, that way you don&#8217;t have to think whether to use the alias or not.
+The important thing to remember is that you have to use the alias in the table that you are not updating, to be safe just use the alias all over, that way you don't have to think whether to use the alias or not.

 \*** **Remember, if you have a SQL related question, try our [Microsoft SQL Server Programming][1] forum or our [Microsoft SQL Server Admin][2] forum**<ins></ins>